-*Do not include specific charities in your estate documents, as these will be listed on your Giving Fund and can be updated at any time.
+*Do not include specific charities in your estate documents as these will be listed in your Giving Fund Purpose and can be updated at any time.

 In recent years, private foundations have come under increasing scrutiny by Congress and the Internal Revenue Service due to recent abuses and questionable practices.
 Giving Funds are a very attractive alternative since they avoid the administrative responsibilities and provide many other benefits.
 Converting private foundations into Giving Funds is a growing trend in the nonprofit arena.
 Learn more about about Private Foundations vs. Giving Funds here.